 All Registered Participants are asked to respect the Anti-Harassment Policy

 In order to ensure that the IACC creates a positive interaction experience for all participants, TI-S developed an Anti-Harassment Policy for events and meetings that provides guidance to prevent, investigate and stop incident of harassment in the spirit of equality and Transparency International’s values.
 For further information during the event on the harassment policy, please visit the IACC main information desk.

 We hope this section of FAQs can help you through the process and answer some of your questions.

 The Press Accreditation was available to journalists working in any media.
 All the conference sessions are open to the media.
-You could have completed Press Accreditation online until 30 November 2016.
+You could have completed Press Accreditation online until 1 October 2018.
 After this date, Press Accreditation must be done in person at the Press Accreditation Centre at the conference venue, the Bella Centre in Copenhagen.

 If your organization is requesting accreditation for more than a journalist or a group, please complete a form for each person and indicate that they are part of a group of the organization.

 Press accreditation Terms